Production of working standards and calibration standards

 - Less production time than with manual production

 - Accuracy of the concentrations can be checked at any time through volumetric dosing and gravimetric precision

 - High accuracy

 - Compliance with guidelines, e.g. SANTE

 - Transferable from pesticide analysis to other substance groups

-The supplied software uses a SQL database and supports the user by managing and maintaining all important data such as analyte name, CAS number, best before date, weight, date of manufacture, etc. The weighing results generated during the standard creation are entered online into the database.
+The supplied software uses a SQL database and supports the user by managing and maintaining all important data such as analyte name, CAS number, best before date, weight, date of manufacture.
+The weighing results generated during the standard creation are entered online into the database.
 This prevents transmission errors.

 Existing data from the laboratory database can be imported from Excel.
-A database with more than 600 pesticides is included in the scope of delivery, thus eliminating tedious input routines.
+For pesticide analysis, the software includes an extensive pesticide database, eliminating tedious input routines.
 The system can be expanded to include additional analytes at any time.
 This does not only refer to pesticides, but to all fields of application in which mixtures have to be created.